genepattern/tfsites.AnnotateAndVisualizeInSilicoSNVAnalysis/docs/v3/index.md

     - The affinity/score fold change from the reference binding site to the alternate binding site is less than 1
 - `denovo`
     - A binding site is created
-    - The reference k-mer is not a predicted binding site (it either didn't follow the binding site definition or didn't meet the minimum score threshold), but the alternate k-mer is a predicted binding site
+    - The reference k-mer is not a predicted binding site (it either didn't follow the binding site definition or didn't meet the PWM minimum score threshold), but the alternate k-mer is a predicted binding site
 - `del`
     - A binding site is deleted
-    - The reference k-mer is a predicted binding site (it either followed the binding site definition or met the minimum score threshold), but the alternate k-mer is not a predicted binding site
+    - The reference k-mer is a predicted binding site (it either followed the binding site definition or met the PWM minimum score threshold), but the alternate k-mer is not a predicted binding site

 If an affinity optimization threshold is provided by the user, then we report only the binding sites that have an increased affinity/score with a fold change greater than or equal to the threshold.
 Similarly, if an affinity reduction threshold is provided, then we report only the binding sites that have a decreased affinity/score with a fold change less than or equal to the threshold.